gevulotnetwork/taiko-demo/README.md

 There are a few things to bear in mind when building or adapting a prover for use with Gevulot
 - you may not fork another process
-- may not have write permission to the root
+- you might not have permission for writing to the root directory

 Additionally, the shim require the use of a non-async main() function.
 Any async calls must be adapted or rewritten.
 This will be covered in the section on creating unikernel images.

 ### 4.1 No forked processes

 As part of running the original Taiko prover, a Solidity script must be compiled.
-In the commented out line [here](https://github.com/gevulotnetwork/taiko-demo/blob/main/zkevm-chain/prover/src/shared_state.rs#L357-L358), a call the the solidity compiler executable `solc` happens on this line: https://github.com/taikoxyz/snark-verifier/blob/main/snark-verifier/src/loader/evm/util.rs#L105
+In the commented out line [here](https://github.com/gevulotnetwork/taiko-demo/blob/main/zkevm-chain/prover/src/shared_state.rs#L357-L358), a call the the solidity compiler executable `solc` happens on [this line](https://github.com/taikoxyz/snark-verifier/blob/main/snark-verifier/src/loader/evm/util.rs#L105).

 When we comment that line in, as well as the import statement on lin 25 of shared_state.rs, and run the offline prover as we just have, we will get an error that looks like this: